billrive/billrive/README.md

 BillRive

+BillRive is an Open Source Bill sharing application meant to promote Community Learning.
+This project aims to help fill the knowledge gaps of folks who are either new to Enterprise Web Development, have been working in the Software Engineering field but have some knowledge gaps, or those who are new to the scene and want to explore and learn using this project as a guide.

+It could be that you want to learn about ORM paradigm (JPA/Hibernate) or Dependency Injection (Spring), or understand RESTful Web Services, or simply understand how a modern Web framework like Angular JS works.
+This project helps you achieve those goals while working in a Community environment where the only goal is share what you learn with the others and learn what you can from others.

+The members of this project meet once a week to discuss their  progress, challenges and what they would like to work on for the following week to continue their journey of learning.

+BillRive comprises of two sub projects.
+The service is client agnostic and can serve any Web, Mobile and other applications.
+It is built around the principles of REST architecture.
+The client application is a modern Web Application which is designed using the MVC pattern, Dependency Injection (You heard it right!)
 -------------------
 billrive-service
 billrive-client
 -------------------

+Installation Instructions

+Basically, you will need to do the following

+-Setup the Application Server
+-Setup the Database
+-Setup your Development Environment

 What you Need:
-Git for Windows or Linux (git-scm.org) or Netbeans with GIT plugin installed Netbeans or Eclipse
+-Version Control: Git for Windows or Linux (git-scm.org) or Netbeans with GIT plugin installed
+-IDE: Netbeans or Eclipse
-Tomcat 7
+-Application Server: Tomcat 7
-Netbeans chrome integration plugin (optional but preferred if you'd like to use Netbeans) Angular Batarang plugin for Chrome (optional)
+-Debugging: Netbeans chrome integration plugin (optional but preferred if you'd like to use Netbeans)
+-Debugging: Angular Batarang plugin for Chrome (optional)

-To get a copy of the code, Clone the GIT repository using Netbeans GIT plugin or through the native windows GIT plugin.
+To get a copy of the source code, Clone the GIT repository using Netbeans GIT plugin or through the native windows GIT plugin.

 git clone https://github.com/billrive/billrive.git